matrix-org/matrix-spec-proposals/drafts/cs-v2-http-api.rst

  * Why do we actually need separate /initialSync and /eventStream?
  * If a client is hibernated (SIGSTOP/SIGCONTed) for 2 weeks and then resumes, why should it get DoSed as it polls /eventStream?
  * So why not just poll eventStream all the time, with a limit.
 Clients need to know if the limit is reached, as it means they may have a hole in the history and will need to throw away the history before the hole.
+ * What happens if eventStream has more than `limit` events to communicate between polls?
+Do we deliberately drop them on the floor?
+ * What format do we return in?
+Do we split out presence/rooms/etc?

 // initial sync:
 GET /newEventStream&limit=100 (across all rooms)